Chevrotain/chevrotain/lookahead_dfa_results.md

 Chevrotain now has two production lookahead paths in this worktree:

 1. The unchanged original implementation in `lookahead.ts`.
-2. A runtime-built DFA in `lookahead_dfa.ts` for measured profitable shapes.
+2. A runtime-built DFA in `@chevrotain/lookahead-dfa` for measured profitable shapes.

 There is no indexed-static-K2 implementation and no source-code generation.
-The DFA is built as in-memory state and transition objects during parser self-analysis.
+The DFA is compiled to an in-memory state graph and dense transition table during parser self-analysis.

 Chrome 151 results: